i-e-b/HomelessShelter/README.md

 Some scripts for building Mono build and deploy environments through Vagant (for Windows and Debian)

+Windows install scripts are long and complex-- some NuGet magic might help?
+##Run the windows install scripts from within the powershell host if you get a "Test-Path : The specified path, file name, or both are too long" message##

 Software source selection:
 (i) = install scripts
 (v) = vagrant file / chef recipe